ceph/ceph/doc/dev/cephadm/compliance-check.rst

 OS Consistency (OS)
 ___________________
 * all hosts must use same vendor
-* all hosts must be on the same major release
+* all hosts must be on the same major release (this check would only be applicable to distributions that offer a long-term-support strategy (RHEL, CentOS, SLES, Ubuntu etc)

 *src: gather-facts output*